bml42/Physics-II/README.md

 # Physics-II
-Python Programs dealing with object manipulation and quantitative measurements.
+Python Programs.
+Backups of original .py files.
+These programs deal with object manipulation and quantitative measurements.
 This includes the modeling of electrons, conductors, circuit related designs.